reginalexavier/OpenLand/README.md

 OpenLand provides a bench of visualization tools of LUCC metrics.
-One-step transitions can be balanced by net and gross changes of all classes through a combined bar chart.
-Transitions between LUC classes can be detailed by a circular chord chart, based on the Circlize package (Gu et al. 2014).
-An implementation of Sankey diagram based on the networkD3 package (Allaire et al. 2017) allow the representation of one- and multistep LUCC between classes.
-Areal development of all LUC classes throughout the observation period can be visualized by a grouped bar chart.
+One-step transitions can be balanced by net and gross changes of all categories through a combined bar chart.
+Transitions between LUC categories can be detailed by a circular chord chart, based on the Circlize package (Gu et al. 2014).
+An implementation of Sankey diagram based on the networkD3 package (Allaire et al. 2017) allow the representation of one- and multistep LUCC between categories.
+Areal development of all LUC categories throughout the observation period can be visualized by a grouped bar chart.

 ##### Net and Gross gain and loss